CodingTigerTang/NYC_Metro_Vis/README.md

 In the gif below, you can see an 'animated' leaflet map that shows whether or not a lot of people are entering a metro station in NYC at different times of the week from 02-23-2019 to 03-01-2019.
 The data source contains more specific time stamps and you can see the changes of the number of people entering different station at different hours of the day.
 The data can be found [here](http://web.mta.info/developers/).

+This was submitted for the 1st Shiny Contest by RStudio and was recognized with an honorable mention.
+Currently listed on the [Shiny Gallery](https://shiny.rstudio.com/gallery/nyc-metro.html).

 ![](MTA.gif)

 ## Vis insights: